The component structure of dense random subgraphs of the hypercube: Preliminary results

 (c) By parts (a) and (b), the number of $t$-vertex spreading trees in $Q^d$ is

-(d) If $T$ is a spreading tree of size $t$, and $H$ is a connected cube subgraph of size $t$ with $\s(H)<t-1= \s(T)$, then $n_H/n_T=O(d^{-1})$ by part (1).
+(d) If $T$ is a spreading tree of size $t$, and $H$ is a connected cube subgraph of size $t$ with $\s(H)<t-1= \s(T)$, then $n_H/n_T=O(d^{-1})$ by part (a).
 The number of ambient-isomorphism classes of connected subgraphs of $Q^d$ of size $t$ does not depend on $d$ for $d \geq t-1$; and thus the contribution to the total number of connected subgraphs of $Q^d$ of size $t$ by those with span less than $t-1$ is $O(d^{-1})$ of the total. \end{proof}

 We will need one more lemma which we will apply to the hypercube $Q^d$.
-It may be `folk knowledge', but we give a proof here for completeness. \begin{lemma} Let the graph $G$ be rooted at vertex $r$ and have maximum degree at most $d$.
-Then for each positive integer $t$, the number of subtrees containing~$r$ and exactly $t$ other vertices is at most $(ed)^t$. \end{lemma} \begin{proof}

-We first show (a) that the number of $(t+1)$-vertex subtrees in $G$ containing $r$ is at most the number of $(t+1)$-vertex subtrees containing the root in an infinite $d$-ary tree $T^{\infty}$; and then show (b) that the latter number is at most the number of points $x \in \{0,1\}^{td}$ with $t$ 1's.
-Clearly the number of such points is $ \binom{td}{t} \leq (ed)^t$.
+This result is `folk knowledge' (and indeed a more precise result is known, see equation~(\ref{eqn.fdt})) but we give a short combinatorial proof here for completeness. \begin{lemma} Let the graph $G$ be rooted at vertex $r$ and have maximum degree at most $d$.
+Then for each non-negative integer $t$, the number of subtrees containing~$r$ and exactly $t$ other vertices is at most $(ed)^t$. \end{lemma} \begin{proof} We first show (a) that the number of $(t+1)$-vertex subtrees in $G$ containing $r$ is at most the number $f(d,t+1)$ of $(t+1)$-vertex subtrees containing the root in an infinite $d$-ary tree $T^{\infty}$; and then show (b) that $f(d,t+1)$ is at most the number of points $x \in \{0,1\}^{td}$ with $t$ 1's.
+The number of such points is $ \binom{td}{t} \leq (ed)^t$.
+Clearly we may assume that $t \geq 1$.

-The \emph{path tree} $T(G,r)$ \cite{godsil81} has a node for each path $P$ from $r$, adjacent to each node corresponding to a path extending $P$ by one edge; and has root the node for the path with the single vertex $r$.
+The \emph{path tree} $T(G,r)$ \cite{godsil81} has a vertex for each path $P$ in $G$ from $r$, adjacent to each vertex corresponding to a path extending $P$ by one edge; and as the root has the vertex corresponding to the path with a single vertex $r$.
 It is easy to see that, for each tree in $G$ containing $r$, there is a corresponding tree in $T(G,r)$ containing the root.
 Thus the the number of $(t+1)$-vertex subtrees in $G$ containing $r$ is at most the number of $(t+1)$-vertex subtrees containing the root in $T(G,r)$; and since $T(G,r)$ embeds in $T^{\infty}$, part~(a) of the proof follows.